Get a free, no obligation personal loan quote with rates as low as 9.99%

 Who can I get a joint mortgage with?

-You can basically enter into a joint mortgage agreement with anyone, as long as they are able to qualify for a mortgage.
+You can enter into a joint mortgage agreement with anyone, as long as they also qualify for a mortgage. @ question Can I turn a joint mortgage into a single mortgage?

 Note: Loans Canada does not arrange, underwrite or broker mortgages.
 We are a simple referral service.